espruino/BangleApps/apps/speedalt2/README.md

 # GPS Speed, Altimeter and Distance to Waypoint

+What is the difference between GPS Adventure Sports and GPS Adventure Sports II ?
+GPS Adventure Sports has 3 screens, each of which display different sets of information.
+GPS Adventure Sports II has 4 screens, each of which displays just one of Speed, Altitude, Distance to waypoint or Time.
+Use [BTN3] to cycle through the screens.

 You can switch between three display modes.
 One showing speed and altitude (A), one showing speed and distance to waypoint (D) and a large dispay of time and selected waypoint.

 Within the [A]ltitude and [D]istance displays modes one figure is displayed on the watch face using the largest possible characters depending on the number of digits.
 The other is in a smaller characters below that.
 Both are always visible.
 You can display the current or maximum observed speed/altitude values.
 Current time is always displayed.